Home Books Blog Audio/Video News Noticings Photography About Elizabeth Contact

 Selected clients: Delta Airlines; US Postal Service; Lockheed; Master Card; AT&T; Showtime/Movie Channel; Faulkner Eye Institute of Hawaii; Syntex Pharmaceutical Laboratories; Mobil; Shell; Exxon; AARP; Walmart; Conoco Norway; Camaroon State Oil Company, Africa; Saline Water Conversion Corporation, Saudi Arabia; Compania Siderurgica Huachipato, Chile; Samsung Engineering Company, South Korea; FAIV, Paris, France

-Consultant to National Endowment for the Humanities (Committee mandated by United States Congress); Lily Foundation, Carnegie Foundation, American Council of Learned Societies, the Rockefeller Foundation 1973-1976
+National Endowment for the Humanities (Committee mandated by United States Congress); Lily Foundation, Carnegie Foundation, American Council of Learned Societies, the Rockefeller Foundation 1973-1976

 Director, English Programs, The Modern Language Association, New York, 1973-1976